Hawai'i Rooted - scroll down to Kaumakaiwa's photo

 A remarkable and riveting performer, Kaumakaiwa Kanaka‘ole has been on the stage since she could walk.
-Now just 30 years old, she now has five Nā Hōkū Hanohano (Hawaiian Grammy) awards to her name, and a growing reputation as “the voice of Hawai‘i’s new generation.”
+She now has five Nā Hōkū Hanohano (Hawaiian Grammy) awards to her name, garnering a reputation as “the voice of Hawai‘i’s new generation,” creating songs whose aesthetic inspiration derives from Hawaiian chant traditions.
 In 2015, she was awarded a highly-regarded 2015 Native Hawaiian Artist Fellowship by the Native Arts & Cultures Foundation.

 Her roots are in the hula of the esteemed Kanaka’ole Family of Hawai’i Island, whose hula and Hawaiian cultural practices have been passed down through seven generations and beyond.
 Great-grandmother Edith Kanaka‘ole was one of the leaders of the Hawaiian “renaissance” of the 60s and 70s that brought hula, Hawaiian art and culture, and Hawaiian language back into the active life of the islands; grandmother Pualani Kanaka’ole Kanahele is a renowned kumu hula (hula master) and cultural leader and educator; and mother Kekuhi Kealiikanakaoleohaililani is also a leader in hula and cultural practice and a singer.
 Kaumakaiwa was raised in a family of strong Hawaiian traditions, and she grew up on the slopes of the volcano Mauna Kea, regarded as a family ancestor, its primordial power a daily influence.
 She was brought up speaking Hawaiian as well as English, listening to Hawaiian music and all types of Western music, educated in Hawaiian tradition and in Western culture.

 Kaumakaiwa brings to the stage an immense talent as a singer, chanter, and dancer as well as a deep understanding of her Hawaiian culture and her place as a modern, transgender Hawaiian (mahu wahine) in this contemporary world.
 Her performances and music seamlessly meld Hawaiian culture and modern sensibilities, with songs that draw from ancient ‘oli (chant) traditions, contemporary melodies, and original mele (lyrics), in deeply powerful music.
 Hawaiian culture has plenty of humor and she often provides wry commentary and stories to give context to her songs.